Kendall Square

-Kendall Square is a neighborhood in Cambridge, Massachusetts.
-The square itself at the intersection of Main Street and Broadway.
+Kendall Square is a neighborhood in Cambridge, Massachusetts, United States.
+The square itself is at the intersection of the Main Street and Broadway.
 It also refers to the broad business district east of Portland Street, northwest of the Charles River, north of MIT and south of Binney Street.

 Kendall Square has been called "the most innovative square mile on the planet", in reference to the high concentration of entrepreneurial start-ups and quality of innovation which have emerged in the vicinity of the square since 2010.

-The neighborhood has about 50,000 people who work in the area on a daily basis and a growing residential population.
+The neighborhood has approximately 50,000 people who work in the area on a daily basis and a growing residential population.

 Industrial district (c.1800–1990)

 Originally a salt marsh on the Charles River between Boston and Cambridge, Kendall Square has been an important transportation hub since the construction of the West Boston Bridge in 1793, which provided the first direct wagon route between the two settlements.
 By 1810, the Broad Canal had been dug, which would connect with a system of smaller canals in this East Cambridge seaport area.

 From 1880 to 1910, the eastern part of Cambridge hosted a variety of industries, including "printing and publishing, musical instruments (especially organs and pianos), furniture, clothing, carpenters work, soap and candles, and biscuit making."
 Heavy machinery was also produced here.
 Cambridge was once the third-largest pork packer in the US.

 One of these factories was the Kendall Boiler and Tank Company.
 The square was named after the company, which in turn was named after one of its owners, Edward Kendall.
 The square itself consisted of the triangle defined by Main Street, Broadway, and the short stretch of Third Street between them, now the site of the Galaxy: Earth Sphere fountain and the surrounding plaza.

-When the Longfellow Bridge replaced the West Boston Bridge in 1907, it included provisions for a future rapid-transit subway link to Harvard Square and Boston (now the Red Line); the original Kendall subway station was opened in 1911.
-In 1916, the Massachusetts Institute of Technology moved from its original campus in Back Bay, Boston to its new Cambridge campus, located south of Kendall Square between Main Street and Massachusetts Avenue.
+When the Longfellow Bridge replaced the West Boston Bridge in 1907, it included provisions for a future rapid-transit subway link to Harvard Square and Boston (now the Red Line); the original Kendall subway station was opened in 1912.
+In 1916, the Massachusetts Institute of Technology moved from its original campus in Back Bay, Boston, to its new Cambridge campus, located south of Kendall Square between Main Street and Massachusetts Avenue.
 Since then, the proximity of MIT, whose campus eventually expanded into Kendall Square, has influenced much of the development of the area, and contributed to its development as a technology hub.

 World War I consumed a great deal of Cambridge's production.
 After the war, other products were also produced: "soap, rubber goods, books, metal products, electrical equipment, furniture, ink, pianos, candy and ice cream".
 The Boston Woven Hose company and Lever Brothers were major employers, and Cambridge became the second-largest industrial city in Massachusetts.